-If somebody is in bad need of a reliable VPN, it is the internet dwellers Down Under.
-It’s not enough that Australia is far away from most of the world, which alone would be a good reason to use the best VPN for Australia to access geo-blocked website contents, this country is also a founding member of the international intelligence alliance called the Five Eyes.
+It’s not enough that Australia is far away from most of the world, which alone would be a good reason to use the best VPN for Australia to access geo-blocked content, this country is also a founding member of the mass surveillance alliance known as the Five Eyes.